 There are different types of meditation to discover and practice.
 To your benefit, most meditation techniques discussed in this article are suitable for all personality types.
 There is something for everyone.
 Also, there is no ‘right way to meditate’.
 One simply needs to explore until they find what works for them.
 Perseverance is the key.

 Meditation requires time, consistency and patience.
 There are various forms of meditation.
 Don’t lose faith if you find yourself in the position of repeated distraction or trial-and-error.
-Try out different forms and keep identifying what works for you and what doesn’t.
+Try out different formats and keep identifying what works for you and what doesn’t.
 If something benefits you even a little bit, stick with it and try to master the type of meditation.

 Most Effective Meditation Technique

-One of the most important things to consider while meditating is the selection of the environment in which you’ll meditate.
+One of the most important things to consider while meditating is the selection of the environment in which you’ll contemplate.
 Choose a comfortable spot and position, for you won’t be able to commit to the meditation if your attention is compromised.
 Keep your back straight and breathe.
 Keep away from your ‘working brain’ – the one that likes to jump to different thoughts or feelings based on bias.
 Try to bring back your focus and concentrate on what matters most.
 Think of thoughts as floating clouds.
 You don’t need to interact with them, so do not worry about their presence.
 They will come and go.
 Focus on your breathing, and you will see that you are now ready to take it forward from this state.
 Choose a type of meditation from the above list and start meditating.

 Best Calm Meditation Technique